agarwan1/Java_Codeacademy/Variables/README.md

 * char - can hold any character, like a letter, space, or punctuation mark.
 It must be surrounded by single quotes, '.
    * `char punctuation = '!';` `char grade = 'A';`
 * String - object not primitive! `String greeting = "Hello World";`

+**Static Typing**
+The Java programming language has static typing.
+Java programs will not compile if a variable is assigned a value of an incorrect type.
+This is a bug, specifically a type declaration bug.
+When bugs are not caught at compilation, they interrupt execution of the code by causing runtime errors.
+The program will crash.
+Java’s static typing helps programmers avoid runtime errors, and thus have much safer code that is free from bugs.